Polyethylene glycol (PEG) dosage

 Description

-Polyethylene glycol (PEG) testing is used to determine the concentration of this hydrophilic polymer in cosmetic, pharmaceutical, chemical, or technical products.
+Polyethylene glycol (PEG) analysis allows for the determination of the concentration of this hydrophilic polymer in cosmetic, pharmaceutical, chemical, or technical products.
 PEG is a family of polyethers widely used for its emollient, solubilizing, and stabilizing properties, but its presence must be controlled due to certain regulatory restrictions and natural certification requirements.

-The analysis is carried out by HPLC (high performance liquid chromatography) or GC-FID (gas chromatography with flame ionization detection), depending on the matrix and molecular size of the PEG to be quantified.
+The analysis is performed by HPLC (high-performance liquid chromatography) or GC-FID (gas chromatography with flame ionization detection), depending on the matrix and molecular size of the PEG to be quantified.

 Polyethylene glycol: a multifunctional polymer

-Polyethylene glycol (PEG) is a polymer formed by the polymerization of ethylene oxide.
-Its general formula HO–(CH₂–CH₂–O)n–H varies depending on the number of repeating units, yielding products ranging from viscous liquids to solid waxes.
+Polyethylene glycol (PEG) is a polymer formed by polymerization of ethylene oxide.
+Its general formula HO–(CH₂–CH₂–O)n–H varies according to the number of repeating units, giving products ranging from viscous liquids to solid waxes.

-Widely used in the cosmetic and pharmaceutical industries, PEG fulfills several functions:
+Widely used in the cosmetics and pharmaceutical industries, PEG fulfills several functions:

-However, some environmental charters (COSMOS, Ecocert, Natrue) restrict or prohibit petrochemical PEGs because their manufacturing process involves the use of potentially toxic substances such as ethylene oxide or 1,4-dioxane.
-PEG measurement is therefore an essential tool for ensuring regulatory compliance and formula transparency.
+However, some environmental charters (COSMOS, Ecocert, Natrue) restrict or prohibit petrochemical-derived PEGs because their manufacturing process involves the use of potentially toxic substances such as ethylene oxide or 1,4-dioxane.
+Therefore, PEG content measurement is an essential tool for ensuring regulatory compliance and formula transparency.

-The dosage of polyethylene glycol responds to several challenges:
+The dosage of polyethylene glycol addresses several issues:

-• check the conformity of products with ecological and biological specifications (COSMOS, Ecocert, Natrue),
+- verify the conformity of products with ecological and organic specifications (COSMOS, Ecocert, Natrue),

-• monitor the quality of raw materials used in formulations.
+- monitor the quality of the raw materials used in the formulations.

 This analysis applies to various matrices: creams, gels, shampoos, lotions, toothpastes, balms, pharmaceutical excipients or technical formulations.